AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 ## Takeaway

 Intervals forgot that April's hidden neurons were tied to the same input.
-Linear ReLU bounds retained enough of that relationship to improve the margin lower bound from $-0.1$ to $0.1$ and certify the radius-$0.2$ square.
+Triangle retained the relationship with a joint constraint system; DeepPoly retained selected affine bounds and back-substituted them.
+Both improve the margin lower bound from $-0.1$ to $0.1$ on the radius-$0.2$ square, while DeepPoly avoids solving the full Triangle linear program.

 At radius $0.24$, the new lower bound is $-0.02$.
 Part 5 asks: **can splitting the input region turn this unknown into a proof?**